ObedOKeukwu/Obed-cybersecurity-portfolio/Splunk-SIEM-Lab/README.md

 ## Objective

-Demonstrate SIEM-based security monitoring and event analysis using Splunk Enterprise within a virtualized lab environment.
+Demonstrated SIEM-based security monitoring and event analysis using Splunk Enterprise within a virtualized lab environment.

 ## Tools Used